NASA-IMPACT/csdap-bulk-download/README.md

 argparse, logging, os, pandas, re, requests, tqdm

+## Arguments

+1. inputcsv - This is the path to the input csv file.

+2. filtercolumn - This is the column in the csv file that you want to filter by.

+3. filtervalue - This is the value in the filtercolumn that you want to filter by.

+4. downloadfolder - The name of the folder to download the files to.

 ## Filter for Desired Scenes

 Users can filter the .csv file by scene_id or by asset_type.
 This is accomplished by providing two arguments: filtercolumn and filtervalue.
 The two options for the filtercolumn argument is scene_id or asset_type.
 The second argument, filtervalue, corresponds to the desired value of the filtercolumn.
 For example, providing `--filtercolumn asset_type --filtervalue udm` filters the .csv by the udm asset.